Residents Get Taste Of Alexa-Powered Living At Irvine Home

 Simple voice commands can turn on the TV, adjust the thermostat, raise the shades, play music or a TV show, and even run a vacuum.

-The new partnership with a homebuilding giant could give Amazon a boost in the booming smart home market against smart home product rivals like Google and Apple.
+The new partnership with a homebuilding giant could give Amazon a boost in the booming smart home market against rivals like Google and Apple.

-Amazon Experience Centers are open to tour in 15 major cities across the country with more homes opening soon.
+Amazon Experience Centers are open in 15 major cities across the country, with more homes expected to open soon.